docker/docs/engine/install/debian.md

 To install Docker Engine, you need the 64-bit version of one of these Debian or Raspbian versions:

-- Buster 10 (stable)
+- Ubuntu Buster 10 (stable)
-- Stretch 9 / Raspbian Stretch
+- Ubuntu Stretch 9 / Raspbian Stretch

 Docker Engine is supported on `x86_64` (or `amd64`), `armhf`, and `arm64` architectures.